Improved Finite Difference Results for the Caputo Time-Fractional Diffusion Equation: Introduction

 with $\alpha \in (0,1)$ order Caputo fractional time derivative defined by

 where $\Gamma(x) = \int_0^{\infty} e^{-t} t^{x-1} \,dt$.
-This problem is solved in [1] on the domain $[0,1]\times [0,T]$ with numerical accuracy of order $O(N^{-2+\alpha}+h^4)$ by application of a 4th order discrete spatial derivative operator and a discrete time derivative operator, where k denotes the time mesh size and h denotes the space mesh size.
+Various authors have placed various hypotheses on $\phi$ and $f$ in their analysis, see [1,2,15,16].
+This problem was solved numerically in \cite{Zhang2014} on the domain $[0,1]\times [0,T]$ with numerical accuracy of order $O(k^{2-\alpha}+h^4)$ by application of a 4th order spatial and a 2nd order time scheme, where k denotes the time mesh size and h denotes the space mesh size, with a constant that depends on $T^{\alpha}$.
+The 2nd order time scheme is the so-called L1-method, which has been studied extensively in previous works, see \cite{Zhang2014} for further discussion.
 In section 2 we will transform \eqref{eq:fraceq} into its equivalent form